zief0002/data-dreaming/content/top/about.md

 ### About Me

-I am a Senior Lecturer and researcher in the [Quantitative Methods in Education](http://www.cehd.umn.edu/EdPsych/programs/QME/) program within the Department of Educational Psychology at the University of Minnesota.
+I am an Associate Professor of Teaching and researcher in the [Quantitative Methods in Education](http://www.cehd.umn.edu/EdPsych/programs/QME/) program within the Department of Educational Psychology at the University of Minnesota.
 I currently teach undergaraduate and graduate-level courses in statistics and train and supervise graduate students in statistics education.
 In a previous life I taught mathematics and A.P.
 Statistics at [ROCORI High School](http://www.rocori.k12.mn.us/rocori-high-school) in Cold Spring, MN.

 My scholarship focuses on statistics education.
 I have authored/co-authored several papers and book chapters related to statistics education, and have been a co-PI on many NSF-funded statistics education research projects.
 Additionally, I have co-authored two textbooks that serve as an introduction to modern statistical and computational methods for students in the educational and behavioral sciences.